The additive Bachelier model with an application to the oil option market in the Covid period: Calibration results

-As already mentioned commenting Tables \ref{tab:put_call_couples} and \ref{tab:desc}, the WTI derivative market was relatively illiquid in the time-window of interest.
-We highlight that, despite the observed high volatility and low liquidity market, it is possible to achieve stable results over time in the calibration of the Additive Bachelier parameters ($\eta$ and $k$).
+calibrated on the value date the day before the beginning of the window.
+Then, we consider the difference $\Delta$RMSE between the two RMSEs.
+Results are presented in Figure \ref{fig:RMSE_robustness_week}, and continue to suggest that the additive Bachelier model maintains robust pricing performance even when the same parameters are used across all consecutive business days within a week.
+We observe that the $\Delta$RMSE across all value dates considered in the analysis remains consistently within a few cents of a dollar.\\ As already mentioned, commenting on Tables \ref{tab:put_call_couples} and \ref{tab:desc}, the WTI derivative market was relatively illiquid in the time window of interest.
+We highlight that, despite the observed high volatility and low liquidity market, it is possible to achieve stable results over time in the calibration of the additive Bachelier parameters ($\eta$ and $k$).
 In the following Section, we discuss the calibration results achieved on a single value date.

+This fact suggests that the additive Bachelier model exhibits not only parsimony but also temporal stability, a crucial property in a volatile and relatively illiquid market like the WTI oil option market during the first period of the Covid pandemic.